-- This mountain can also be approached from Lake Eaton Campground, just be aware that it's a much longer hike and there is a day-use fee to park there
+- This mountain can also be approached from Lake Eaton Campground, just be aware that it's a much longer hike and there is a day-use fee to park there.

 - Owl's Head is a moderately difficult hike.
-If you're new to hiking, consider trying one of the Tupper Lake Triad mountains first
+If you're new to hiking, consider trying one of the Tupper Lake Triad mountains first.

-Owl's Head Mountain is an excellent snowshoe excursion after you've tried a few of the area's easier hikes.
+Winter parking does not change and Endion Road is plowed.
+Owls Head Mountain is an excellent snowshoe excursion after you've tried a few of the area's easier hikes.
 Snowshoes will usually suffice on the generally well-packed trail, although snow spikes could come in handy on some of the steeper sections, especially near the summit.

 Expect a significant drop in temperature as elevation is gained, and be prepared for strong winds on the summit, especially if you plan on climbing the tower.
 If you do climb the tower, be aware that the staircase will likely be very slippery.
 Always bring extra layers, especially for higher elevations, and don't hesitate to turn around if the weather starts to turn.